 This one is hands-down the best part of adding online personal training to your services!

-With online personal training, you can sit at home in your pajamas if you want and still make money.
-You can work while on vacation, you can work from a coffee shop, or you can do your online training on your breaks between in-person clients.
+With online personal training, you can sit at home and still make money.
+You can also train clients despite stay-at-home measures during COVID.
+In normal times, you can work while on vacation, you can work from a coffee shop, or you can do your online training on your breaks between in-person clients.
 You can literally work from anywhere at any time.

 This allows fitness professionals a lot more flexibility and freedom, which we all know is a rare and priceless thing in this industry (especially if you have ever done a long 6 am to 8 pm day as an in-person personal trainer).

 Even if you prefer going into the gym, having the ability to work from home is an essential option for risk management of your business.
 I had a baby 5 months ago and needed my team of trainers to cover all of my in-person training clients for a little while, but I was still able to keep up with my online training while I was home with my newborn.
 A few hours here and there, while the baby was napping, was simple to keep up with and kept my online training clients happy and my income stream steady while I was off “work” for a few months.